phrasal verbs with "up" and

 arise

-Grandmother tried to get up, but the couch was too low,
+Grandmother tried to get up, but the couch was too low, and she couldn't make it on her own.

 Get down